christianschuler8989/christianschuler8989.github.io/_pages/events.md

 								💡 The Spandauer (sweet pastry) alone are worth the travel to Denmark! :D
 							</p>
 							<p>
-								💬 I am glad that Anran invited me to stray a bit from my usual NLP-related activities and it was fun to meet so many people that actually do know "how to math" :)
+								💬 I am glad that Ānrán invited me to stray a bit from my usual NLP-related activities and it was fun to meet and talk with so many people that actually do know "how to math" :D
 							</p>
 						</td>
 					</tr>